Simple Weapons 5e (Updated for the 2024 Rules)

 What Are Simple Weapons in 5e?

 Simple weapons in D&D 5e are characterized by their ease of use and accessibility.
-They are the basic armaments that most characters can wield effectively, regardless of their class or skill level.
-Unlike martial weapons, which often require specialized training, simple weapons are the go-to choice for characters who are not primarily combat-focused, such as spellcasters or support roles.
+They are the basic armaments that any character can wield effectively, regardless of their class or skill level.
+Unlike Martial weapons, which often require specialized training, Simple weapons are the go-to choice for characters who are not primarily combat-focused, such as spellcasters or support roles.

 Weapon Cost Damage Weight Properties Type

 Club 1 sp 1d4 bludgeoning 2 lb.
-Light Simple Melee
+Light, Slow Simple Melee

 Dagger 2 gp 1d4 piercing 1 lb.
-Finesse, light, thrown Simple Melee
+Finesse, Light, Thrown, Nick Simple Melee

 Greatclub 2 sp 1d8 bludgeoning 10 lb.
-Two-handed Simple Melee
+Two-Handed, Push Simple Melee

 Handaxe 5 gp 1d6 slashing 2 lb.
-Light, thrown Simple Melee
+Light, Thrown, Vex Simple Melee

 Javelin 5 sp 1d6 piercing 2 lb.
-Thrown Simple Melee
+Thrown, Javelin Simple Melee

 Light Hammer 2 gp 1d4 bludgeoning 2 lb.
-Light, thrown Simple Melee
+Light, Thrown, Nick Simple Melee

 Mace 5 gp 1d6 bludgeoning 4 lb.
-Simple Melee
+Sap Simple Melee

 Quarterstaff 2 sp 1d6 bludgeoning 4 lb.
-Versatile (1d8) Simple Melee
+Versatile (1d8), Topple Simple Melee

 Sickle 1 gp 1d4 slashing 2 lb.
-Light Simple Melee
+Light, Nick Simple Melee

 Dart 5 cp 1d4 piercing 1/4 lb.
-Finesse, thrown Simple Ranged
+Finesse, Thrown, Vex Simple Ranged

 Simple Weapons Vs. Martial Weapons

-The primary difference between simple and martial weapons lies in their ease of use and damage potential.
-Simple weapons are designed to be straightforward, making them ideal for characters who aren’t primarily focused on physical combat.
+The primary difference between Simple and Martial weapons lies in their ease of use and damage potential.
+Simple weapons are available to any class, even if they’re not built with weapons in mind, like Wizards.
 They are also quite a bit cheaper than their martial counterparts.

-The reigning king of simple weapons.
-This simple weapon deals 1d6 bludgeoning damage (but can output 1d8 damage if you wield it with two hands), works with Polearm Master, and is a classic choice for monks.
-The reason this slightly outranks the spear, even though the spear can be thrown, is it enables shillelagh builds (discussed further down) and works with the Crusher feat, which is slightly better than the spear’s Piercer feat.
-It’s also cheaper, at 2 sp, compared to the spear’s 1 gp.
+The reigning king of Simple weapons.
+This Simple weapon deals 1d6 Bludgeoning damage (but can output 1d8 damage if you wield it with two hands), works with Polearm Master, and is a classic choice for Monks.
+The reason this slightly outranks the Spear, even though the Spear has the Thrown property, is it enables Shillelagh builds (discussed further down) and works with the Crusher feat, which is slightly better than the Spear’s Piercer feat.
+It’s also cheaper, at 2 SP, compared to the Spear’s 1 GP.

-Daggers are great for infiltration, can be used for Sneak Attack damage for rogues, and have the finesse property so stealthy Dexterity builds can make good use of them.
-All in all, most builds will want to have a dagger tucked in their belt for emergencies.
+Daggers are great for infiltration and have the Finesse property, so stealthy Dexterity builds can make good use of them.
+All in all, most builds will want to have a Dagger tucked in their belt for emergencies.

 Which Builds Work Best With Simple Weapons?